Also known as: Budd-Chiari syndrome and Hepatic veno-occlusive disease

 Most often, it is caused by conditions that make blood clots more likely to form, including:

-Hepatic vein obstruction is the most common cause of Budd-Chiari syndrome.
+Hepatic vein blockage is the most common cause of Budd-Chiari syndrome.

 One of the signs is swelling of the abdomen from fluid buildup (ascites).
 The liver is often swollen and tender.